Mastering Google Ads: A Beginner's Roadmap (2026 Guide)

 If you can run profitable Google Ads, you never stay out of work.
 It's one of the few skills that directly prints money for businesses: more leads, more calls, more sales.

-You don’t need to learn **everything** in Google Ads.
-You need the **20%** that controls **80%** of performance.
-That’s what this roadmap focuses on.
+You do not need to learn everything in Google Ads.
+You need the 20% that controls 80% of performance.
+That is what this roadmap focuses on.

 The Beginner Roadmap (5 Phases)